Royalty Pharma raises bid for Elan to potential $8 billion

 After pushback from Elan, Royalty Pharma sweetened its bid in April to $12 a share, or $7.3 billion.

-In May, Elan went on a buying spree, striking three deals: $1 billion for 21 percent of the royalties of U.S. pharmaceutical company Theravance THRX.O; $40 million for a 48 percent stake in Dubai-based sales and marketing company Newbridge Pharmaceuticals; and $337 million for Austrian rare drug specialist AOP Orphan.
+In May, Elan went on a buying spree, striking three deals: $1 billion for 21 percent of the royalties of U.S. pharmaceutical company Theravance; $40 million for a 48 percent stake in Dubai-based sales and marketing company Newbridge Pharmaceuticals; and $337 million for Austrian rare drug specialist AOP Orphan.

 Not to be deterred, Royalty Pharma on May 20 raised its takeover bid to $12.50 per share but threatened to withdraw the offer if Elan shareholders approved any of its planned acquisitions.